 You can cover you and your loved ones for the same price as one less takeout meal a month!

-So as you can see, life insurance is generally more affordable than most people think.
+As you can see, life insurance is generally more affordable than most people think.
 If you start shopping around now, buying life insurance as a millennial doesn't have to break the bank.

 It will be a small purchase with a big impact on your peace of mind.